Wang Zhi (pirate): Legacy

 Wang Zhi left behind a difficult legacy, as he was at the same time a merchant who fostered maritime trade and a "pirate king" who was at the top of a violent enterprise.
 Years after Wang Zhi's death, his name remained toxic and was utilized as a tool to smear political opponents.
 In 1562, Hu Zongxian was forced to retire after he was accused for being too lenient and friendly with Wang Zhi on the basis that they were from the same region, among other perceived transgressions.
 In another purge in 1565, Xu Jie alleged his rival Yan Song's son Yan Shifan (嚴世蕃) was involved in a plot to overthrow the dynasty with the remnants of Wang Zhi's pirate gang.
 Yan Shifan was executed and Hu Zongxian, being implicated in the matter, died in prison.
 Even the Japanese invasions of Korea from 1592 to 1598 were connected to Wang Zhi in the History of Ming as it claimed Toyotomi Hideyoshi gained confidence to invade Korea and China from remnants of Wang Zhi's gang, who said the Chinese feared the Japanese "as if they were tigers".
 Wang Zhi's reputation as a pirate and a rebel continued to the present day in China, with some calling him a race traitor (hanjian) for collaborating with Japanese pirates.

 In Japan today, Wang Zhi is commemorated as a Sino-Japanese figure of trade instead of piracy, and locales associated with him are emphasized in Fukue and Hirado.
 Chinese-style hexagonal wells from Wang Zhi's time were preserved in Fukue and Hirado, and a Chinese temple in Fukue that Wang Zhi was said to have frequented was rebuilt.
 In Hirado, Wang Zhi is celebrated for bringing the Portuguese to the city, ushering in the Nanban trade in Japan and a period of prosperity in Hirado.
 A statue of Wang Zhi, along with statues of early Europeans who came to Hirado, was placed on the road leading to the local history museum, and a stone stele stands on the site where Wang Zhi's mansion used to be.

-The opposing views on Wang Zhi came to a head in dramatic fashion in 2005, when a Nanjing Normal University professor and a teacher smashed a monument stele to the tomb of Wang Zhi in Huangshan City.
-The tomb had been erected in 2000 using donations by a Japanese group based in Fukue, with the apparent intention of promoting friendship between Fukue and Huangshan.
+The opposing views on Wang Zhi came to a head in dramatic fashion in 2005, when Guo Quan from the Nanjing Normal University and another university instructor from Lishui University smashed a monument stele to the tomb of Wang Zhi in Huangshan City.
+The tomb stele had been erected in 2000 using donations by a Japanese group based in Fukue, with the apparent intention of promoting friendship between Fukue and Huangshan.
 The vandals claimed they were justified in defacing the tomb since the Japanese had disrespected China by building a monument to a race traitor.
 The monument was eventually demolished by provincial authorities for violating regulations governing tombs.
 The affair was widely reported as national news in China, bringing the debates surrounding Wang Zhi into public attention and sparking a new wave of research on the Jiajing wokou raids.